-Opposite the mountain of high spec tech stuff is a bar pouring twelve taps of Sauce, serving tasting paddles and selling fresh takeaways.
+Opposite the mountain of high spec tech stuff is a bar pouring 12 taps of Sauce, serving tasting paddles and selling fresh takeaways.
 Beyond that, at the rear of the warehouse, is the piece de resistance in the form of an enormous urban beer garden.
 From the front you’d never guess such a space existed, but as soon as you set foot on the (fake) grass you’re glad it does; for the array of experiences on offer across the Inner West breweries, there’s something special about simply enjoying a beer with greenness beneath your feet and bright blue skies above.
-To sweeten the deal they've even been so kind as to pop a mobile bar out back so you don't have to trudge those pesky few metres to line up inside at the brewery bar.

-With a grand home of their own firmly established right in heart of one of the country's busiest beer trails, a tap room that bustles to the brim and the means to become one of the country’s larger independent beer producers, there are fewer excuses not to get on the Sauce.
+With a grand home of their own firmly established in the heart of one of the country's busiest beer trails, a taproom that bustles, and beer that's picked up a few trophies over the years, there are plenty of reasons to get on the Sauce.